-There are three different income taxes paid by New York City residents: the federal income tax, the state income tax and the city income tax.
+There are three different income taxes paid by New York City residents: the federal income tax, the state income tax, and the city income tax.
 Depending on your income, tax rates can be higher than 50%.
-The sales tax in NYC is quite high too, at 8.875%, although New York property tax rates are actually fairly reasonable (if you own).
+The sales tax in NYC is quite high too, at 8.875%, although New York property tax rates are actually fairly reasonable (if you own a home).

 Calculate what your NYC income taxes will be with our New York tax calculator.